-From start to finish, dry run through every aspect of your webinar presentation succinctly.
+Your goal for this session is to dry-run through every aspect of your webinar presentation succinctly.
 And that’s on top of a few other tasks you need to complete.
 That’s a lot to get through in an hour or so.

 Here is our overview agenda you can copy into your meeting invite.
-Theses steps are explained in more detail below!
+These steps are explained in more detail below!

 These agenda points were chosen for a very specific reason.
 I’m going to take you through each point to expose the value and purpose.

 At this stage, you should have 90% of your slide deck’s text and formatting complete.
-Review each slide to make sure the text supply an appropriate amount of information.
-You can’t have a true dry run until you’re satisfied with the info your speaker will present.
+Review each slide to make sure the text supplies an appropriate amount of information.
+You can’t have a true dry-run until you’re satisfied with the info your speaker will present.

 Take this time to evaluate the coherency of the webinar.